-Alo Goods Tooth Suds is a pure and natural soap for teeth; it is holistic tooth care with soap for teeth.
+Alo Goods Tooth Suds is a pure and natural soap for teeth; it is holistic tooth care option for brushing your teeth with natural soap.
 Tooth suds allow your body to work as nature intended so your saliva can remineralize your teeth.

-Our original Tooth Suds is made with olive oil, aloe vera and essential oils.
-Our Charcoal Tooth Suds uses the same formula as the original and enhanced with activated charcoal and tea tree essential oil.
+Tooth Suds is made with olive oil, aloe vera, and essential oils.
+Our Charcoal Tooth Suds is enhanced with activated charcoal and tea tree essential oil.
 To break it down further, here is why we use those ingredients:

 - Olive oil soap is the gentlest cleansing of all soaps.